nummacway/gb300/README.md

 * GB/GBC: Many people are concerned about Pokémon games which force a soft reset after beating the Champ.
 Luckily, this is no issue at all for the stock GB/GBC emulator, if you saved in-game after you last loaded a state (or started a new game).
 This will normally be the case if you make sure that you _do not save a state before you're back in the game_.
 In other words: Do not save and load a state during the intro.
 How can you quickly test this with any GB/GBC/GBA emulator in the world?
 Save a game, press A+B+Start+Select and you should be able to load the battery.
 This is not an emulator feature but implemented by nearly all ROMs.
 * Need to do more research on the other emulators.

+Multicore generally cannot battery-save if the core conforms to `libretro`'s standards.
+However, `pokem` for example does not conform to libretro's standards, so it can battery-save (`.eep`).
+It can also create/load states (`.state0` to `.state3`) from the PC version of PokeMini.
+Note that all `pokem` games create a `.eep`, even those without a save feature like _Zany Cards_.

 ## ROMs and Gameplay